 The build, test, release, and deployment processes are, in large part, orchestrated and automated by Jenkins.
 A Nexus repository is used to host FOLIO Maven artifacts and NPM packages, and Docker Hub is used as the Docker registry for Docker images.
 AWS provides the infrastructure used to host Jenkins and Nexus, as well as permanent and on-demand resources for FOLIO integration testing and demos.

-This server is built every day at about 03:00 UTC.
-(See Jenkins job.)
-It consists of the master branch of the frontend at that time paired with the latest version of backend modules that meet the dependency requirements of the frontend.
+This build consists of the master branch of each frontend module at that time, paired with the latest version of backend modules that meet the dependency requirements of the frontend.
 There may still be errors because of API differences that aren’t covered by the dependency requirements.
 The folio-snapshot is an alias for folio-snapshot-latest.

 folio-snapshot is built, the CI system runs a suite of integration and regression tests.